What is a Customs Agent? And How to Become One? Joining The CBP.

 Additionally, a person who is interested in working as a customs agent will have to go through a fairly extensive background check.

-This background check will be conducted before a final interview will take place.
+This background check will be conducted before a final interview takes place.

 A medical examination will be required as well as a physical fitness examination before a person is approved for a position as a customs agent.